ed3899/vagrant-base-ubuntu-jammy/README.md

   Vagrant stores its boxes and VirtualBox the built VMs)

 ## How-To
-Before running make sure you select the adequate environment you wish to run.
+Before running make sure you select the adequate tags you wish to run.

-### Plays
+### Tags
 On the *Vagrantfile*, look for:

 `ansible.tags = ["tag_of_the_play"]`

-Change that according to the plays you wish to run.
-List of plays in the Vagrantfile.
+Change that according to the tags you wish to run.
+List of tags in the Vagrantfile.
+Each play on ansible maps to a single tag.

 #### AWS
 If using the **aws** tag.